datawowio/datawow-python/README.md

 ```
 ---
 ### `datawow.videos` module
-In the video module, we have 1 APIs
+In the video module, there are 1 APIs

 ```python
 >>> ks.VideoClassify()
 ```
 ---
 ### `datawow.texts` module
-In the text module, we have 3 APIs
+In the text module, there are 3 APIs

 ```python
 >>> ks.CategoryClassify()